tripout/Membarr/README.md

 Commands:

 ```
-.plexinvite / .plexadd <email>
+/plex invite <email>
 This command is used to add an email to plex
-.plexremove / .plexrm <email>
+/plex remove <email>
 This command is used to remove an email from plex
-.jellyfininvite / .jellyadd <username>
+/jellyfin invite <jellyfin username>
 This command is used to add a user to Jellyfin.
-.jellyfinremove / .jellyrm <username>
+/jellyfin remove <jellyfin username>
 This command is used to remove a user from Jellyfin.
-.dbls
+/membarr dbls
-This command is used to list Invitarrs database
+This command is used to list Membarr's database
-.dbadd <@user> "<email>" "<jellyfinUsername>"
+/membarr dbadd <@user> <optional: plex email> <optional: jellyfin username>
-This command is used to add exsisting users email and discord id to the DB.
+This command is used to add exsisting  plex emails, jellyfin users and discord id to the DB.
-.dbrm <position>
+/membarr dbrm <position>
 This command is used to remove a record from the Db.
-Use -db ls to determine record position. ex: -db rm 1
+Use /membarr dbls to determine record position. ex: /membarr dbrm 1
 ```

 # Unraid Installation